 Safety Tips for Students Living in Residence Halls

-EWU Police Department tweets "K9 Hilani's Tip of the Week for Residence Halls," These tips address topics such as safety while walking on campus, winter driving, protecting your electronics and other belongings, social media safety, sexual assault awareness, etc. The program was implemented in November 2017.
+EWU Police Department tweets tips that address topics such as safety while walking on campus, winter driving, protecting your electronics and other belongings, social media safety, sexual assault awareness, etc. The program was implemented in November 2017.

 Reading with a Cop